A Short and Unified Convergence Analysis of the SAG, SAGA, and IAG Algorithms: Analysis and Results

-as the error in the SAG/SAGA gradient estimator relative to the full gradient, where $g_k$ is either $g_k^\textbf{SAG}$ or $g_k^\textbf{SAGA}$ (we drop the superscript on $g_k^\cA$ when it applies to both SAG and SAGA).
-Defining

-as the function sub-optimality gap, we have the following approximate descent lemma that captures the one-step descent in the function gap $r_k$; the result applies to both SAG and SAGA.
+First, let us define $e_k:=g_k-\nabla f(x_k)$ as the error in the SAG/SAGA gradient estimator relative to the full gradient, where $g_k$ is either $g_k^\textbf{SAG}$ or $g_k^\textbf{SAGA}$ (we drop the superscript on $g_k^\cA$ when it applies to both SAG and SAGA).
+Defining $r_k:=f(x_k)-f(x^*)$ as the function sub-optimality gap, we have the following approximate descent lemma that captures the one-step descent in the function gap $r_k$; the result applies to both SAG and SAGA. \begin{lemma}[Approximate Descent] The following holds for both SAG and SAGA by selecting $\alpha\leq 1/(4L)$: